 More options are available; please contact our furniture experts, 1-888-222-4410 (press 1).

 |Materials||Edges of black cowhide leather are dyed black.

-Frame is seamless tubular steel with a polished chrome finish.
+Frame is seamless tubular steel with a polished chrome or 18k gold-plated finish.

 Ships via 2Modern White Glove Delivery & Assembly.

 Have a question about this product?
 Need help finding something?
 Our expert Customer Service team is here to help.
 Give us a call at (888) 222-4410 or email us.